Magazine Luiza shares plummet and accumulate 92% drop in 18 months

-Magazine Luiza shares (MGLU3) fell again this Friday (7/1).
+metropolises – Magazine Luiza (MGLU3) shares fell again this Friday (1).
 In the morning, around 10:30 am, the shares were traded at R$2.28 on B3, the Brazilian Stock Exchange.
 In addition to this, the American and South America companies lead the falls.
 The auction ends at 5 pm.

 These corporations follow the movement of the Ibovespa itself, which retreated 0.47%, to 98,075 points, at 10:28 am (Brasília time).
 The case of Magazine Luiza, however, comes much earlier.